tauri-apps/tauri-docs/website/docs/getting-started/intro.md

 - [Rust 1.31.0+](https://doc.rust-lang.org/stable/book/) by Steve Klabnik & Carol Nichols

-And finally, there are a couple Rust communities on Discord that you can always fall back on if you need estra support:
+And finally, there are a couple Rust communities on Discord that you can always fall back on if you need extra support:

 - [Rust Community Discord](https://bit.ly/rust-community)
 - [Rust Development Discord](https://discord.gg/SG3m9pk)